Japanese asset price bubble: Asset price

 The asset price burst seemed to exert a strong impact on the overall Japanese economy.
 By 1992, urban land prices nationwide declined 1.7% from the peak.
 However, the impact was worse for land in the six major cities, as the average land prices (commercial, residential, and industrial) dropped 15.5% from its peak.
 Commercial, residential and industrial land prices dropped 15.2%, 17.9%, and 13.1%, respectively.

 The entire asset price crisis was far worse, especially in the large business districts of Tokyo.
 By 2004, prime "A" properties in Tokyo's financial districts had slumped to less than 1 percent of their peak, and Tokyo's residential homes were less than a tenth of their peak, but still managed to be listed as the most expensive in the world until being surpassed in the late 2000s by Moscow and other cities.
 However, since 2012, Tokyo is once again the world's most expensive city, followed by Osaka with Moscow as number 4.
 Tens of trillions of dollars of value was wiped out with the combined collapse of the Tokyo stock and real estate markets.
 Only in 2007 did property prices begin to rise; however, they began to fall in late 2008 due to the 2008 financial crisis.

 Corruption

 At the end of the bubble, it was revealed that corruption, which included bribery, insider trading, stock manipulation schemes and fraud, was pervasive in every aspect of Japanese society, from government officials to ordinary people, during the economic bubble.

-The Recruit scandal of 1988, whereby shares in a human resources firm were offered to politicians in return for favors, implicated the entire cabinet and revealed the close relationship between the government and the private sector.
+The Recruit scandal of 1988, in which shares in a human resources firm were offered to politicians in return for favors, implicated the entire cabinet and revealed the close relationship between the government and the private sector.

 Nui Onoue, a former restaurant owner in Osaka, was convicted of fraud, and was responsible for the collapse of The Industrial Bank of Japan and Tōyō Shinyo Kinko Bank.